sebastianspicker/baseline-ops/README.md

 win-mdm-security-hardening-kit records the stable project shape and the work still worth checking.

 ## Status
-Lifecycle stage: bootstrap.
+Lifecycle stage: exploration.
 The useful early notes have been carried forward.

 ## Usage
 - Rewrote the pester explanation around the maintained behavior.